jon-j-warren/fantasy-hockey/README.md

 and we will be using Rotisserie format rather than Head-To-Head categories for scoring.
 Buy-in for playoff pool will likely be $20, but more details will come towards the end of the regular season.
-A playoff bracket (using the NHL Bracket Challenge system) will also be set up with a low buy-in of $10.
+A playoff bracket (using the NHL Bracket Challenge system) will also be set up with a low buy-in as well (likely $10).

 <br />

 ### Suggestions
+Suggestions to improve the league will be kept track here.
+This will change frequently throughout the season.

 * Waiver wire priority determined by average draft pick time